jankolmas/stm8tutorial/01_Flash_a_program/README.md

 # 01: Flash a program

 This tutorial teaches how to flash a minimal working code to the STM8.
+You will need:

+* STM8S103F3P6 board
+* Male headers
+* ST-Link v2
+* 4-pin female to female jumper

+## Set up hardware
+If you haven't done so yet, solder the headers to the STM8 board.
+There are two rows of 10, plus one row of 4.

+Connect the ST-Link v2 to the STM8 board 4-pin connector using female to female jumper cables.
+Pay attention to correctly match the RST, GND, SWIM and 3.3V pins.

 ## Setup environment